3. What is Schema

 Calculate the number of blocks and bytes required for the table

-After arriving the calculation add the additional space to calculate the
+After arriving the calculation add the additional space to calculate

 initial extent size for working area